on Life Issues - February 2020

 surrogate mother to retain a right to object for a short

-surrogacy arrangements and safeguards, such as counselling and
+surrogacy arrangements to include safeguards, such as

-breaking down.
+lifted.
 And it thinks that international surrogacy

 arrangements should be recognised.
+Critics fear that these

 Surrogacy UK, an organisation which represents about 150 active